sagawatatsuya/ReactionT5v2/README.md

 ```
 ReactionT5v2/
 ├── CompoundT5/                     # Codes used for data processing and compound pretraining
-│ ├── README.md                     # More detailed README file for CompoundT5 creation
+│ └── README.md                     # More detailed README file for CompoundT5 creation
-│ └── requirements.yaml             # Required Packages for compound pretraining
 ├── data/                           # Datasets
 ├── multitask_no_pretraining/       # Multitask (forward, retrosynthesis, and yield prediction and finetuning)
 ├── multitask_pretraining/          # Multitask (forward, retrosynthesis, and yield prediction and finetuning)
 ├── task_forward/                   # Forward prediction and finetuning
 ├── task_retrosynthesis/            # Retrosynthesis prediction and finetuning
 ├── task_yield/                     # Yield prediction and finetuning
-├── requirements.yaml               # Required packages for prediction and finetuning
 └── README.md                       # This README file
 ```